top of page

 Internal Threaded Cylinders are located on the inner part of the top of the metals in this picture.
 Note, Internal Threaded Cylinders' positions and amount depend on the type of metal.

-If you were to inspect a pool cage metal from the inside , you'd notice a unique circular internal threaded cylinder.
+If you were to inspect a pool cage metal from the inside, you'd notice a unique circular internal threaded cylinder.
 This internal threaded cylinder is where the pool cage structural screw fits snugly.
 It's not just a simple drilling process; the screw has to align with this internal threaded cylinder for it to work effectively.

-3. Risks of Removing an Old Screw
+Risks of Removing an Old Screw

-The problem arises when, during an attempt to pull out a old screw, it breaks.
+The problem arises when, during an attempt to pull out an old screw, it breaks.
 In such cases, the internal threaded cylinder gets clogged with remnants of the old screw.
 Once clogged, it becomes nearly impossible to install a new screw, jeopardizing the stability of the structure.

-4. Most Damage is Superficial
+Most Damage is Superficial

 In many instances, it might seem like the screw is entirely corroded, but it's mainly the head that's affected due to it being made of unprotected iron.
 The internal part of the screw, thanks to its positioning within the internal threaded cylinder, remains shielded and often in better condition.